zhanzhanyu/Manhattan-Rats-Sightings-SARIMAX-Model/README.md

 ### Problem Statement

-Rodent has always been a big health issue in NYC especially for restaurant industry.
-Restaurant consulting services are provised to restaurants owners for helping them solve issues in various aspects of their business.
-Location chosing is one of most import factors for new restaunts.
+Rodents have always been a big health issue in NYC especially for the restaurant industry.
+Restaurant consulting services are provided to restaurants owners for helping them solve issues in various aspects of their business.
+Location is one of most important factors for new restaurants.

-In this project, we are going to focus on Manhattan area in two datasets [Rodent Inspection in NYC](https://data.cityofnewyork.us/Health/Rodent-Inspection/p937-wjvj) and [Restaurant-Inspection](https://data.cityofnewyork.us/Health/DOHMH-New-York-City-Restaurant-Inspection-Results/43nn-pn8j ) from New York City Department of Health and Mental Hygiene (DOHMH).
-We are going to see if neighborhoods with higher rates of active have a higher restaurants inspection violation.
-With predicting the future rodent map, we are going to evaluate if this location is good for opening a new reataurant.(e.g. absence of rats in the past 1 year, 2 years or 3 years)
+In this project, we are going to focus on Manhattan area with two datasets [Rodent Inspection in NYC](https://data.cityofnewyork.us/Health/Rodent-Inspection/p937-wjvj) and [Restaurant-Inspection](https://data.cityofnewyork.us/Health/DOHMH-New-York-City-Restaurant-Inspection-Results/43nn-pn8j ) from New York City Department of Health and Mental Hygiene (DOHMH).
+We are going to look at the restaurants in neighborhoods with high rates of rat activity, which do not have rat related inspection violations.
-(_Use time series focusing on one area_)

 **Datasets:**